 - Award of Excellence from the Canadian Network for Innovation in Education in the category ''Excellence and Innovation in the Integration of Technology in Instructional Design.''

-- Award of Excellence from the Canadian Network for Innovation in Education in the category ''Excellence and Innovation in the Integration of Technology in a Formal or Non-Formal Educational Program’’, attributed to the Centre for e-Learning (2015)
+- Award of Excellence from the Canadian Network for Innovation in Education in the category ''Excellence and Innovation in the Integration of Technology in a Formal or Non-Formal Educational Program’’, attributed to the Centre for Innovative Pedagogies and Digital Learning (CIPDL) (2015)